 In the traditional view Samhain (“Sow-wen”) is the end of a yearly cycle on the wheel and the beginning of a new cycle.
 Typically found on the same day as Halloween, the energy of Samhain is much more than a day.
 Often spanning several weeks, it is the last of 3 harvest holidays and the beginning of an inner quietude.

 The dark reigns and cold begins, a perfect time for resting, (starting Journeywork) going fallow ourselves, just as the fields did but also a time of great overhauling and inner preparation.
 We are turning over ourselves internally, preparing to become new people but we are in-between death and birth, in this liminal space, we may not recognize ourselves or others.
 Things around us may seem mysterious or chaotic as our culture does quite the opposite of what Mother Earth is urging of us; to rest.

-Looking for a reason to celebrate?
-Thursday is a “cross-quarter” holiday!
+Imbolc is considered a “cross-quarter” holiday!
 Groundhog Day is a lot more than it appears.
 There are ties to the activity of Bears flatulating (yes really) in German forests at this time of year to indicate the forecast of a long or short winter.
 Staying with tradition but lacking in bears, the groundhog was an apt substitute in North America.

 On the Celtic wheel of the year this date is know as Imbolc, the time when ewes start to give milk.
 Could you imagine the glory of having some sort of fresh sustenance in the coldest time of the year?